 The goal of this RFPI is to identify developers with compelling battery technologies for EVs, and partner with them through a focused, cost-shared development program.
-These programs are typically multiple years in duration, with a total budget of several million dollars.
+These programs are typically multiple years in duration, with a total budget of one to (apply to all RFPIs) several million dollars.
 The cost share percentage will depend on the technology focus area as described in Section 2.
 The expected end of program output is testable hardware deliverables, most commonly battery cells, that will be independently tested at a national lab against USABC’s future EV performance targets.

 This USABC RFPI represents a unique opportunity for developers to leverage their resources in combination with those of the automotive industry and the federal government.
 For the auto makers, this type of pre-competitive cooperation minimizes duplication of effort and risk of failure and maximizes the benefits to the public of government funds.